by J. Clifford and A. Kozil** (9/17)

 - In healthy amounts, fat and cholesterol help our bodies function properly.
 However when consumed in excess, they may promote disease.

-- Overweight and obesity are major risk factors for elevated LDL (‘bad’) cholesterol levels.
+- Overweight, obesity, and high intake of saturated fats are major risk factors for elevated LDL (‘bad’) cholesterol levels.

 - Saturated fats and trans fats have a significant effect in raising blood cholesterol levels.